Do you have the foundations you need to make books inclusive?

 The programme takes place over 8 weeks and with a powerful combination of online video training, consultancy sessions and a sharing platform for your team.

-Each week you'll be given access to pre-recorded content covering the Inclusive Approach, Disability Dynamics, Identity and Family Fundamentals and Ethnicity and Cultural Considerations.
+Each week you'll be given access to pre-recorded content covering the Inclusive Approach, Disability Dynamics, Constructions of Gender, Sexuality and Family Fundamentals, Ethnicity and Culture and Ways of Being.
 Implementation activities each week will help you explore where you are and start to apply what you've learned to current projects, including prompts for working on your mindset around inclusion and inclusive books.

 To help you take what you are learning and make it work for your team and the books you publish, we'll have fortnightly consultancy sessions to discuss the topics further in relation to current projects.
 In these I'll gently push you out of your comfort zone and encourage you to think bigger.
 I'll hold you to account but also hold your hand.

-In between sessions, a Slack 'Workspace' will provide a space to share and discuss responses to the tasks and topics, both with myself and other team members.
+A discussion area will provide a space to share and discuss responses to the tasks and topics, both with myself and other team members, in between sessions.

 What you get: